-The Story Department is a collective of skilled film and theatre producers dedicated to bringing stage and screen stories to life.
-Our portfolio of work spans documentaries, feature films, brand films, commercials, theatre productions, and live events.
-Dynamic, driven, nimble, and resourceful, we excel in production management, embodying big picture can-doers who don't ask why, but rather, 'why not?'
+The Story Department is a collective of skilled film producers and creators dedicated to bringing stories to life.
+Our portfolio of work spans documentaries, feature films, brand films, art installations, commercials, theatre productions, and live events.
+Dynamic, driven, nimble, and resourceful, we are big picture can-doers who don't ask why, but rather, 'why not?'

-An intimate look at the life of an Olympic champion, Kiwi icon, Tongan leader, mother, daughter, sister, and survivor, showcasing the inspiring stage and screen stories that film and theatre producers often seek in production management.
+An intimate look at the life of an Olympic champion, Kiwi icon, Tongan leader, mother, daughter, sister, and survivor.

-Survivors lay themselves bare to shed light on the impacts of conversion practices, a theme that resonates deeply with film and theatre producers who are exploring production management in telling stage and screen stories.
+Survivors lay themselves bare to shed light on the impacts of conversion practices.

-A frugal shopper finds himself in an unexpected situation when he's approached by a nervous charity shop worker, reminiscent of the intriguing stage and screen stories often explored by film and theatre producers in their production management.
+A frugal shopper finds himself in an unexpected situation when he's approached by a nervous charity shop worker.

-Daniel brings a pet home, but his flatmates, much like film and theatre producers evaluating a new script, are less than excited about the idea, showcasing the challenges of production management in cohabitation.
+Daniel brings a pet home, but his flatmates but his flatmates are less than excited about the idea.

-A history of British and global race relations is told through stage and screen stories of black activists, including the Mangrove 9 and the Black Power Movement, highlighting the important roles of film and theatre producers and the intricacies of production management.
+A history of British and global race relations is told through stage and screen stories of black activists, including the Mangrove 9 and the Black Power Movement.

-Winner of The Sun Herald's Best Fringe Production in 2004, recognized by film and theatre producers for exceptional production management and captivating stage and screen stories.
+Winner of The Sun Herald's Best Fringe Production in 2004.

-The Big Poem Project is an artist-led initiative placing large-scale poetry into public space — allowing female voices to take up room where they have historically been edited, softened, or made to fit.
+The Let Her Hang Poetry Project is an artist-led initiative placing large-scale poetry into public space allowing female voices to take up room where they have historically been edited, softened, or made to fit.

 Rooted in feminist satire and lived experience, the work treats poetry as presence rather than decoration.
 These are poems that refuse containment: written large, encountered in passing, absorbed unevenly.
 They do not shout, but they do not shrink.
 They stand their ground.